-- Only requires one medication (if any) for treatment.
+- Will only require one medication (if any) for treatment.

-- Has never caused an individual to need to go to the hospital for treatment (exceptions can be made to the word “Never” assuming a reasonable amount of time has passed).
+- It has never caused an individual to need to go to the hospital for treatment (exceptions can be made to the word “Never,” assuming a reasonable amount of time has passed).

 - And there has been no tobacco use within the past 12 months.

-Which brings us to the last topic which we wanted to discuss which is…
+This brings us to the last topic, which we wanted to discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?